w3f/Grants-Program/applications/substrate_startkit_GUI.md

   Also, organized internal Substrate learning sessions were we modified the democracy runtime pallet to support quadratic voting mechanism - https://github.com/MVPWorkshop/substrate-quadratic-democracy
   We are also members of the Ethereum Enterprise Alliance and the Stellar Development Foundation.

+The UX/UI of the app will be an essential part.
+So let me share with you some of our previous work on dribbble -https://dribbble.com/mvpworkshop.

 ## Development Roadmap :nut_and_bolt: